 Who Is Lily Tomlin?

 Some of the wacky characters that Lily Tomlin created were showcased on the hit comedy series Laugh-In, which ran from 1969 to 1973, and the show catapulted her to stardom.
 Tomlin went on to appear in dramatic and comedic films, including Nashville and Nine to Five.
 In 1985, the comedian/actress won a Tony Award for The Search for Signs of Intelligent Life in the Universe, her one-woman Broadway show.
-Her recent work includes her Emmy-nominated role on the Netflix series Grace and Frankie, starring opposite Jane Fonda.
+Her recent work includes her Emmy-nominated role on the TV series Grace and Frankie, starring opposite Jane Fonda.

 Famed comedian, actress and writer Lily Tomlin was born Mary Jean Tomlin on September 1, 1939, in Detroit, Michigan, to parents Guy and Lillie Mae Tomlin.
 The Tomlins had relocated to Michigan from Kentucky just prior to their daughter's birth.
 Tomlin has one sibling, a younger brother named Richard.